raspberrypilearning/piglow/README.md

 - HDMI cable
 - A monitor or TV
 - A PiGlow
-- An internet connection (ethernet or wi-fi) to download the required files
+- An internet connection (Ethernet or WiFi) to download the required files

 ## Step 0: Setting Up your Pi